litestar-org/litestar/docs/usage/16-templating/0-template-engines.md

     return Template(name="info.html", context={"user": request.user})
 ```

-The `name` kwarg passed to the `Template` class is the filename for the given template.
-Starlite will search all the
+The `name` kwarg passed to the [`Template`][starlite.datastructures.Template] class is the filename for the given
-directories specifies for this file until it finds it or an exception will be raised.
-The `context` kwarg is a
+template.
+Starlite will search all the directories specifies for this file until it finds it or a
+[`TemplateNotFoundException`][starlite.exceptions.TemplateNotFoundException] exception will
-dictionary specifying context data that is passed to the engine.
+be raised.
+The `context` kwarg is a dictionary specifying context data that is passed to the engine.

 ## Defining a Custom Template Engine

-If you wish to use another templating engine, you can easily do so by
+If you wish to use another templating engine, you can easily do so by implementing
-implementing `starlite.template.TemplateEngineProtocol`.
-This class accepts a generic argument `T` which should be the
+[`TemplateEngineProtocol`][starlite.template.TemplateEngineProtocol].
+This class accepts a generic
-template class, and it specifies two methods:
+argument `T` which should be the template class, and it specifies two methods:

 ```python
 from typing import Protocol, Union, List